Skip to main content

 Soil Fertility

-Less nitrogen fertilizer will be needed if legume sod was plowed down or if manure was applied (see Table 1 and Table 7).
-Application of high amounts of nitrogen to parsnips can cause excessive top growth, increasing their susceptibility to diseases.
-Using urea as a source of nitrogen for sidedressing may increase the incidence of cavity spot.
-Fresh manure or urea as nitrogen source can result in branched roots.
-Manure may also create a food safety issue, so plan on at least 120 days between application of manure and harvest.
-If large amounts of potassium are needed or if soils are highly leachable, some of the potassium can be applied with the first nitrogen sidedressing application.
+Less nitrogen (N) fertilizer will be needed if legume sod was plowed down or if manure was applied (see Table 1 and Table 7).
+Application of high amounts of N to parsnips can cause excessive top growth, increasing their susceptibility to diseases.
+Using urea as a source of N for sidedressing may increase the incidence of cavity spot.
+Fresh manure or urea as N source can result in branched roots.
+If large amounts of potassium are needed or if soils are highly leachable, some of the potassium can be applied with the first N sidedressing application.
 Carrots and parsnips have relatively high requirements for potassium, but excessive applications can inhibit calcium uptake and thus increase the incidence of cavity spot.

 Suggested rates of nitrogen, phosphorus and potassium are based on high yield expectations of 20-25 tons per acre for carrots.
 If soil type or other factors limit potential to a lower yield, reduce fertilizer application accordingly.